 - Some opportunities for villain appearances around the park.
 We had a GREAT meeting with Cruella De Vil.

-- Seasonal tour called the Happiest Haunts Tour is offered (additional fee)
+- Seasonal Disney’s Happiest Haunts Tour is offered through Disneyland Park. (additional fee)

-- You can save money by purchasing your party tickets online in advance for $69-$84.
-Annual Passholders can receive a discount on some dates, and Disney Visa card holders can buy discounted tickets to the event.
+- On some party dates you can save money by purchasing your party tickets online in advance.
+Annual Passholders receive a discount on party tickets.
 Some party dates do sell out so I recommend advance purchase.

 The Mickey’s Halloween Party has a few perks that you will not be able to enjoy at Disneyland Halloween Time unless you pay for and attend the party:

-- Party guests can enter the parks three hours before the party starts.
+- Party guests can enter the parks (Disneyland Park and California Adventure) three hours before the party starts.
 This is a good way to save buying an extra day on your ticket (parkhopper) and still enjoy the parks.
 You’ll receive wristbands that identify you as Mickey’s Halloween Party guests.
 When the party starts (6pm/7pm) the cast members will begin moving non-party guests out of the park.
 You’ll have to be ready to show your wristband during this short period.

 - Mickey’s Halloween Party has special “treat trails” where your kids (and adults) can load up on goodies.
 It’s important to understand that these “treat trails” are trails of multiple candy stations.
 You can ask for healthy snacks too which include apple slices, carrots, and dried fruit.
 A trail can have something like 5 treat stations, so visiting 5 treat trails could be like visiting 25 “houses”.